 Check out the interview:

-1. What got you interested in creating a mobile application?
+1. What got you interested in starting a news and classified ads based site?
 Share your story.

 5. What are your future plans for 2014 and beyond?